Chigwell

 Chigwell is a town and civil parish in the Epping Forest District of Essex, England.
-It is part of the urban and metropolitan area of London, and is adjacent to the northern boundary of Greater London.
+It lies adjacent to the northern boundary of Greater London.
 It is on the Central line of the London Underground.
+At the 2021 census the parish had a population of 14,599 and the built up area had a population of 12,250.

 History

+The manor of Chigwell was held by Earl Harold under Edward the Confessor.
+From the 1550s it was the property of the Hicks Beach family.

+The parish church of St Mary the Virgin dates back to the 12th century and is a Grade II* listed building.

+Opposite the church is the Kings Head Hotel, a 17th century coaching inn.

 Toponymy

 According to P. H. Reaney's Place-Names of Essex the name means 'Cicca's well', Cicca being an Anglo-Saxon personal name.
 In medieval sources the name appears with a variety of spellings including "Cinghe uuella" and Chikewelle".
 Folk etymology has sought to derive the name from a lost "king's well", supposed to have been to the south-east of the parish near the border of what is now the London Borough of Redbridge.
 There were several medicinal springs in Chigwell Row documented by Miller Christy in his book History of the mineral waters and medicinal springs of the county of Essex, published in 1910.
 The 18th-century historian Nathaniel Salmon stated that the "-well" element in the name derives from Anglo-Saxon weald (wood).

 The land registration map of Redbridge Council shows "Chig Well (site of)" as being located to the rear of the house located at 67 Brocket Way, Chigwell.